mercadopago/devsite-docs/guides/vtex/gateway-affiliations.en.md

    * **Categoría principal da loja - Categoría principal de la tienda:** Store's category.
    * **Reembolso automático / manual:** Select whether you want Mercado Pago to automatically reimburse in case of cancellation, or if you want to retain the amount paid for the customer to use in future purchases.
    * **Modo binário - binário:** Configure whether the payment can go through manual review or not.
-   * **Métodos de pagamento excluídos - Métodos de pago excluídos (visa, paypal, bolbradesco, oxxo...):** Payment methods to be excluded at the time of purchase.
+   * **Métodos de pagamento excluídos - Métodos de pago excluídos:** Payment methods to be excluded at the time of purchase.
 [Here are the options](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/vtex/payment-methods).
 Applies only to MercadoPagoPRO, MercadoPagoWallet and MercadoPAgoOff.
-   * **Tipos de pagamento excluídos - Tipos de pago excluidos (credit_card, bank_transfer, ticket...):** Payment types to be excluded at the time of purchase.
+   * **Tipos de pagamento excluídos - Tipos de pago excluidos:** Payment types to be excluded at the time of purchase.
 [Here are the options](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/vtex/payment-methods).
 Applies only to MercadoPagoPRO, MercadoPagoWallet and MercadoPagoOff.
-   * **Modo de processamento - Modo de procesamiento** Configure if the payment will be gateway of aggregator.
-To process payments in Gateway mode, contact your Mercado Pago Advisor.
+   * **Modo de processamento - Modo de procesamiento:** Configure the payment through the aggregator model.
    * **Integrator ID:** Para programadores o agencias que realizan la integración.
    * **Moeda - Moneda:** Currency to be configured (USD or Local).
 5. Click on **Save**.